jiamiwen/jiamiwen.github.io/_pages/about.md

     <div style="flex:0 0 70%;">

       <p>
+        I am a tenure-track Associate Professor at
+        <a href="https://ccnu.edu.cn/">Central China Normal University</a>.
-        I completed my Ph.D. in Cyber Security at
+        I obtained my B.Sc. degree in Mathematics and Ph.D. degree in Cyber Security from
-        <a href="https://whu.edu.cn/">Wuhan University</a> in Dec 2025,
+        <a href="https://whu.edu.cn/">Wuhan University</a>
-        grateful to have
+        in Jun 2020 and Dec 2025, respectively.
+During my doctoral studies, I was fortunate to be supervised by
         <a href="https://mp.weixin.qq.com/s/4kCLRNMGecIvbeKZmOR_RQ">Huanguo Zhang</a>
-        as my supervisor.
+        and to have two unforgettable experiences:
       </p>

       <ul style="padding-left:20px; line-height:1.7;">